chetan51/nupic.hangouts/README.md

 ## Usage

+1. Install.

+    Run `python setup.py install --user`

-1. Get your data.
+2. Get your data.

     Visit [Google Takeout](https://www.google.com/settings/takeout), select only the "Hangouts" option, and download.
     Extract the `Hangouts.json` file from the downloaded data.

-2. Process your data.
+3. Process your data.

-   Run `process.py PATH/TO/Hangouts.json PATH/TO/OUTPUT_DIRECTORY`.

-3. Run your data through NuPIC.

-   TODO
+       python -m nupic_hangouts.scripts.process PATH/TO/Hangouts.json data

+4. Run a conversation through a NuPIC model and plot results.

+   Pick a conversation in the `data` directory (one of the `.csv` files).

+       ./model.py PATH/TO/CONVERSATION.csv output